hans-lincoln/engineer-take-home-assignment/README.md

 ### Background

-Your client is a non-profit organization that uses, among many other channels, the services of a 3rd party vendor to solicit donations from their constituents.
+Your client is a non-profit organization that uses the services of a 3rd party vendor to solicit donations on the client's behalf.
 Every month, the vendor sends the client a CSV file of new donor information.

 The CSV file is guaranteed to be well-formed.
 It consists of these fields: